Written by Colin Seal

 Gaz Jackson suggests a few easy things you can do to train your dog to be polite at doors, or to correct any bad behaviour for that matter:

-Ignore your dog every time he does the bad behaviour
+Ignore your dog every time he behaves badly.

 Praise your dog when he deters away from the bad behaviour